The Favourites of James Ian

 It’s easy to get overly paranoid about safety, especially in places with a reputation for being a little dodgy.
 That doesn’t mean you shouldn’t take precautions – you absolutely should.
 It’s just as important to strike a balance and be open to new experiences while still keeping basic safety protocols in mind.
 Don’t let paranoia cause you to miss out on extraordinary adventures.

-The Favourites of Matthew Lightfoot
+The Favourites of Randy Williams

 Do you have any favourite cities?